 - Examining and photographing posted speed limit signs to make sure the signs that you are alleged to have violated are properly authorized and posted

-- Ensure that vehicle was operated on a public highway
+- Ensure your vehicle was actually driven on a public highway

-- Ensure that the vehicle was operated on a parking lot
+- Ensure your vehicle was driven on a parking lot

 - Right of Confrontation assertions